CMHA Get Set & Connect Program

 Picture

-We offer a wide range of programs and services throughout the Lower Mainland with volunteer opportunities to match your passion, skills and availability.
-Areas of interest may include:
+BC YMCA offers a wide range of programs and services throughout the Lower Mainland with volunteer opportunities to match their passion, skills and availability.
+Opportunities include leading exercise classes, coaching and refereeing sports leagues, mentoring young people, admin, etc.

 • Health, fitness and recreation